hellozee/blog-content/content/magnetic_lasso_is_here.md

 +++

+**Update:** This feature is now merged into master and can be tested out by downloading any of the Krita Next version.
+The UX has changed a lot, [here](https://www.hellozee.dev/to_be_merged_in_master/) is an updated post about the UX.

 I won't say that I am done with Magnetic Lasso now, but the results are a lot better now to be honest.
 Take a look at one of the tests that I did,

 {{< youtube nhT3cbzBpOk >}}